 Steps to Clean Your Humidifier

-Every humidifier is different, so the exact steps may differ slightly from one model to the next.
-But the method below is a good starting point that will get most home humidifiers thoroughly clean.
+Every humidifier is different, so that the exact steps may differ slightly from one model to the next.
+But the method below is a good starting point to get most home humidifiers thoroughly clean.

 - White vinegar